HITECHCRIME/HC_SG114_Moment/README.md

 Turning rage into cold (brew)
 Ain't rich according to y'all but that's fine
-Coz (it) that ain't my mode of thought
+Coz (it) that ain't my mode of thought look at you all so serene during calm before the storm

 You think my
 Morals gone, you think, fine, i think just refined yeah